Billable hours represent the amount of time employees have spent on tasks that are invoiced to clients.

-Tracking billable hours isn’t only important for creating invoices for the clients.
-It is also crucial avoid free work for clients and analyzing the efficiency and profitability of projects as a well.
+Tracking billable hours isn’t only important for creating invoices for clients but also crucial for avoiding providing free work to clients and for analyzing the efficiency and profitability of projects.

 That is why key performance indicators, such as time utilization, actual billable hourly rate, and actual margin rate, directly depend on the record of billable and non-billable hours.
 This is applicable both on company level and on the level of each individual client.

 This kind of analysis also enables the management to make better decisions, identify top performers and underperformers easily, as well as differentiate between profitable and non-profitable clients.